PrathameshDhande22/Egg-Catcher-Game/README.md

 **pygame** Module is very important as its the module which provides the interface to built the game.
 <br />

+### Don't Delete the config.ini file it may cause problems.

 If you are running the directly .py files please make sure that **pygame** and **pillow** module is installed or not.<br />
-if not install using the following pip command:
+if not installed use the following pip command:
->pip install pygame

->pip install pillow
+> pip install -r requirements.txt

 If you have any error while accessing or running the game contact me : [Mail me](mailto:prathameshdhande534@gmail.com)

 ##### If You love this Project then don't forget to fork me and star me.